shimisnow/poc-nestjs/CONTRIBUTING.md

 ## Regex

-The commit message will be validated using git hooks with the regex:
+The commit message will be validated using [Husky](https://typicode.github.io/husky/) with the regex:

 `^(build|ci|chore|docs|feat|fix|perf|refactor|revert|style|test)(\[(#\d+)\])?[!]?: .*`